hugomelendez/openshift-cicd-pipelines/README.md

       └── test...
 ```

-* The configuration repository must have the next structure:
+* The application configuration repository must have the next structure:

 ```
   └── environments